Are you searching for romantic activities for couples to do together that will make you bond faster with your partner?

 So, he suggested that we eat out before heading home even though it wasn’t in our budget for the month.

 I didn’t expect the outing will have any positive impact on my mood but it did.

 After eating chicken and chips, I felt happier; the sour mood just lifted automatically.

 I think the reason why most couples find date night stressful and unproductive is that they do it too often.

 If you’ve been having date nights every week with your partner and you’re not seeing any positive change in your relationship, switch to one date once a month.

-You can also try attending a couples retreat organized specifically to help married couples reconnect with each other and fall back in love again.
+You can also try attending an online couples retreat organized specifically to help married couples reconnect with each other and fall back in love again.

 #6 Have a spa day at home

 I love being pampered but most times, I can’t afford to visit the spa more than once in a month.